scrapystaty/ericmartinezdev/README.md

-### Hi there 👋
+###👋 What you doing?
+Where you at?
+Oh, you got plans?
+(You got plans?)
+Don't say that (shut your trap)

-- 🔭 I’m currently working on Shopify Projects
+- 🔭 Shopify is
 - 🌱 I’m currently learning JavaScript
 - 💬 Ask me about Shopify Store Setup
 - 📫 How to reach me: eric@ericmartinez.dev